-This is where payroll funding (often called payroll financing) steps in as a smart financial strategy.
-Whether you are a staffing agency with high volume or a small business managing everyday expenses, missing a payday is simply not an option.
-This guide will break down exactly how payroll funding works, explain the benefits beyond just cash relief, and help you decide if it is the right move for your business.
+Whether you manage a high-volume staffing agency or a small company handling everyday expenses, missing a payday is simply not an option.
+This guide breaks down exactly how the funding process works, outlines the key benefits, and helps you evaluate if it fits your organizational needs.

 What is Payroll Funding?

-Payroll funding is a financial solution that enables businesses to convert unpaid invoices into immediate capital to cover employee wages.
-This method functions by advancing funds against work that has already been completed, rather than waiting for client payments to arrive.
-It serves as a bridge for cash flow, ensuring that payroll deadlines are met and operations continue without disruption.
+Payroll funding is a financial service where a business sells its unpaid invoices to a third-party provider to obtain upfront cash for employee wages.
+This service works by supplying funds for work you have finished, instead of waiting weeks for client payments to clear.
+It acts as a cash flow tool, ensuring wage deadlines are met and operations continue without disruption.

 How Does Payroll Funding Work?